Ca11me1ce/City-Energy-Analysis-in-the-USA/electricity_and_natural_gas/README.md

 The cleaned merged attributes about electricity and natural gas consumptions are stored in this file.

-# project1-electricity_and_natrual_gas.pdf

-The answers of project assignment 1, including how to conducted collected data, data issues in the collected data, how to collect data, how to measure data cleanliness and the process of cleaning data.

 ## Meanings of each column

 * [housing_units](https://www.census.gov/housing/hvs/definitions.pdf)